wesleyk/learn-python-the-hard-way/README.md

 Exercises associated with http://learnpythonthehardway.org/book/.
 Learning Python

-Any exercise can be run with "python ex.py" in Terminal
+Any exercise can be run with "python ex.py" in Terminal.
+Some scripts may require files as input.